pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ## 3D Eye States

 Available in: <Badge>Real-time</Badge><Badge>Pupil Cloud</Badge>
-The Neon Companion App provides 3D eye state data in real-time at up to 200 Hz.
+The Neon Companion app provides 3D eye state data in real-time at up to 200 Hz.
 The 3D eye states are a time series of each eye's position and orientation in 3D space, given by the location of the eyeball center and the optical axis of each eye.
 The units are millimeters.

 The coordinate system is depicted below.
 The origin corresponds to the scene camera of the Neon Module.